-We depend on collaborations with third parties for the development and commercialization of our products and product candidates.
-If our collaborations are not successful or if our collaborators terminate their agreements with us, we may not be able to capitalize on the market potential of our products and product candidates, and our business could be materially harmed.
+We depend on collaborations with third parties for the development and commercialization of Auryxia, Riona and vadadustat.
+If our collaborations are not successful or if our collaborators terminate their agreements with us, we may not be able to capitalize on the market potential of Auryxia, Riona and vadadustat, and our business could be materially harmed.

 We sublicensed the rights to commercialize Riona to JT and Torii in Japan.
 We entered into collaboration agreements with Otsuka to develop and commercialize vadadustat in the United States, Europe, China and certain other territories.
 We also entered into a collaboration agreement with MTPC to develop and commercialize vadadustat in Japan and certain other Asian countries.
 In addition, we have a license agreement with Vifor Pharma pursuant to which we granted an exclusive license to sell vadadustat to FKC and the Third Party Dialysis Organizations, approved by us, in the United States, which license would become effective only upon the satisfaction of certain conditions.
-We may form or seek other strategic alliances, joint ventures, or collaborations, or enter into additional licensing arrangements with third parties that we believe will complement or augment our and our partners' commercialization efforts with respect to Auryxia, Riona and VAFSEO in Japan, and our and our partners' development and commercialization efforts with respect to vadadustat and any other product candidates.
+We may form or seek other strategic alliances, joint ventures, or collaborations, or enter into additional licensing arrangements with third parties that we believe will complement or augment our and our partners' commercialization efforts with respect to Auryxia, Riona, Vafseo and our and our partners' development and commercialization efforts with respect to vadadustat and any other product candidates.
 Our likely collaborators for any collaboration arrangements include large and mid-size pharmaceutical companies, regional and national pharmaceutical companies and biotechnology companies.